 Let’s also consider the fact that the Bible uses the word “eternal” to describe the results of an act even when it is clear that the act itself is not of endless duration.
 For instance, Hebrews 9:12 speaks of the “eternal redemption” which Christ obtained for us; yet no one absurdly supposes that this redemption will be an endless process that goes on through all eternity “because by one sacrifice he has made perfect forever those who are being made holy” (Hebrews 10:14).
 Also, Hebrews 6:2 speaks of “eternal judgment,” yet no one ludicrously claims that the work of judging goes on forever and ever without end.
 In the very same way the act of punishment need not go on endlessly for the punishment to be eternal.
 Like eternal redemption and eternal judgment, eternal punishment is eternal in the sense that its results are eternal.

 Some contend that Jesus was teaching eternal torment by describing the lake of fire as “the eternal fire.”
 Yet this is simply a name for, and a description of, the lake of fire which was “prepared for the devil and his angels” as their eternal habitation (verse 41).
-As pointed out in Chapter Three, these wicked, rebellious angels possess unconditional immortality and therefore must be exiled to exist somewhere for all eternity.
+As pointed out in Chapter Four, these wicked, rebellious angels possess unconditional immortality and therefore must be exiled to exist somewhere for all eternity.
 What else can God possibly do with such evil, irredeemable creatures that can never die?

-Furthermore, as we’ve already seen in Chapter Three, Jude 7 plainly states that Sodom and Gomorrah were overthrown by “eternal fire.”
+Furthermore, as we’ve already seen in Chapter Four, Jude 7 plainly states that Sodom and Gomorrah were overthrown by “eternal fire.”
 Since these cities have long since been completely incinerated, “eternal fire” in this context must refer to total destruction which lasts forever, and not to never-ending conscious torment.
 As already noted, this complete and permanent destruction of Sodom & Gomorrah is a biblical example of what will happen to the ungodly when they suffer the second death (2 Peter 2:6).
 So, technically, the phrase “eternal fire” merely refers to destruction which lasts forever when applied to human beings.
 As always, we must resist the temptation to add our own biased interpretation to various biblical phrases and simply let Scripture interpret Scripture.